Red background with world globe in foreground and icons related to Physics

 Download a sample 2024 Physics timetable.

-In the afternoon, you will be based in the undergraduate computing suite where you will learn the basics of computer programming, including Python.
-With the support of mentors, you will be tasked with completing a number of exercises.
+You will then be working in the undergraduate computing suite where you will be taught the basics of computer programming in the chosen language.
+With the help of mentors, you will be expected to complete the online notes and exercises.

-Your second day will begin in the computing suite where you will further develop your programming skills within a physics context.
+You will start in the morning back in the computing suite furthering your new programming skills within a physics/science context.
 You will be introduced to some powerful mathematical and scientific libraries such as, Matplotlib, NumPy and SciPy, that can be used in Python and common physics-related tasks.

-After lunch, you will work in teams in a real undergraduate teaching laboratory to utilise the knowledge you have acquired and record and analyse data while performing two experiments.
+After lunch you will work in teams in a real undergraduate teaching laboratory to utilise the knowledge you will have acquired and record and analyse data while performing two experiments.

-Day three will begin in the laboratory where you will construct a physics simulation of simple oscillations to prepare you for the final and most challenging experiment.
+This session will start in the laboratory where you will construct a physics simulation of simple oscillations before conducting the final and more challenging experiment.

-During the final session, you will together in groups to complete and rehearse your final presentation.
+During the final session, you will work together in groups to complete and rehearse your final presentation.

 In the afternoon, you and your group will present your idea to your fellow students, mentors and course leaders.
 There will be time set aside after each presentation to allow for questions.
 Presentations will be judged by the mentors and leaders and a prize will be awarded to the winning group.